mustafayildizmuh/prgToMPR/README.md

 # prgToMPR02

-This Program inted to convert MasterWood - MasterWork with PRG extention files to Homag - WoodWop 7.0 with MPR extention files.
+This program is designed to convert MasterWood - MasterWork files with the PRG extension to Homag - WoodWop 7.0 files with the MPR extension.

-Currently conversations works on any holes and milings except milings include round moves.
-Also Pockets are not working yet
+Currently, the conversion works for any holes and millings except for millings that include circular movements.
+Additionally, pocket operations are not yet supported.